ovheurdrive/c-progamming/README.md

 * Debugger : OllyDBG , Immunity Debugger , GDB

-All those source codes aren't perfect (they leak, variables names are shit) but it's in the purpose of learning assisted orally by someone who knows what he is talking about.
+All those source codes aren't perfect (they may leak, variables names are shit) but it's in the purpose of learning assisted orally by someone who knows what he is talking about.
 Every file is subject to further improvements/alterations, but remember that it isn't perfect at all.
 If you're interested in contributing, you'll be welcomed cheerfully.